 make that same peace with the external world".
 K. Mcgregor

 To me maybe one of the greatest gifts that yoga brings into people´s lives today is a sense of homecoming.
 Coming home to our breath, coming home to our body, allowing moments of stillness so that we can notice where there is tension in the body and mind, where there is pain, where we are stuck, becoming aware of our thought patterns, and habits, actions and reactions, noticing what and when we get triggered and when we disassociate and try to check out from the experience we are having.
-Stripping down the clutter and complexites, going back to less, simplicity.
+Stripping down the clutter and complexities, going back to less, focusing rather on simplicity.
 Our lives have an incredible pace, we are constantly running, the question I am most interested in is: why and what happens when we slow down?